Asterix-and-Obelix/Cpp-Practice-Problems/README.md

 # C++ Practice Problems
-Created some C++ problems with solutions for students and people learning to be programmers.
+Created some C++ problems with solutions for students and people aspiring to be programmers.